-To be put in a layman's language one can say that trademarks can be understood to mean signs that are unique which are employed in distinguishing the goods and services of one company to that of another.
+To put in layman's language one can say that trademarks can be understood to mean signs that are unique and are employed in distinguishing the goods and services of one company to that of another.
 They include within its realm designs, signs and much more.
 This is important since it enables us to differentiate the product from the rest.
 It can be assigned to a product or to a brand.

 A trademark is considered to be intellectual property and therefore if in the case it is infringed, it gives rise to legal action.
-Trademark laws in India are governed by the trademark Act, 1999.
-In order to equip your trademark with protection, one must get it registered, this will ensure that your mark is safe from being copied.
+Trademark laws in India are governed by the Trademark Act, 1999.
+In order to Register your trademark with protection, one must get it registered, this will ensure that your mark is safe from being copied.
 Trademarks help the customers in identifying the brand too easily and it increases the brand value also.

 A trademark expires within a period of ten years of its registration but the cherry on the cake is that it can be renewed again and again

 Why to Trademark a Brand?